Connector Details

 Partitioning background

 A partitioned table is a special table that is divided into segments, called partitions, that make it easier to manage and query your data.
-By dividing a large table into smaller partitions, you can:
+By dividing a large table into smaller partitions, you can:- improve query performance,

 - control costs by reducing the number of bytes read by a query.